-Finally, investment property can be rented to a third party resulting in, you guessed it, cash flow baby.
-Mr. Kiyosaki, we salute you.
+Finally, investment property can be rented to a third party resulting in, you guessed it, cash flow.

 Another important advantage to real estate investment is the ability to use local homestead laws OR build wealth in asset protected structures.
 This is a way to help make sure that wealth continues to grow.
 Asset protection laws can vary depending upon the state.

 Real Estate as a Positive Sum Game